Ted Turner Drive Viaduct Replacement Project

 Beneath the viaducts of Atlanta's downtown are many miles of railroad tracks.
 Since the early twentieth century, these viaducts routed Atlanta's pedestrians and traffic above the rail lines.

-Atlanta’s Spring Street Viaduct (now Ted Turner Drive)—one of the most prominent—has served the City of Atlanta for an amazing 91 years.
+Atlanta's Spring Street Viaduct (now Ted Turner Drive)—one of the most prominent—has served the City of Atlanta for an amazing 96 years.
 Built in 1922, the Viaduct has been and remains a gateway to Downtown Atlanta.
 It is a major connector for residents, visitors, commuters and businesses.
-Today, it is a well-traveled route to downtown destinations including the Georgia Dome, CNN Center, Phillips Arena, the Georgia World Congress Center, Richard B. Russell Federal Building, Martin Luther King Federal Building, Sam Nunn Atlanta Federal Center and the Castleberry Hill, Luckie-Marietta and Fairlie-Poplar neighborhoods.
+Today, it is a well-traveled route to downtown destinations including the Mercedes-Benz Stadium, CNN Center, Phillips Arena, the Georgia World Congress Center, Richard B. Russell Federal Building, Martin Luther King Federal Building, Sam Nunn Atlanta Federal Center and the Castleberry Hill, Luckie-Marietta and Fairlie-Poplar neighborhoods.

 After a lengthy life, the bridge—now structurally deficient with advanced steel and concrete deterioration—requires replacement.
 Aside from safety factors, replacement will also enhance regional economic development efforts by improving accessibility and connectivity in the downtown corridor - keeping motorists, transit riders and freight deliveries flowing efficiently.